-Article 3.6 - Participation in course units
+Article 3.5 - Participation in course units

 - 1. All registered students must specify the course units they wish to follow in ProgRESS WWW before the academic year begins.
 The periods during which students can register are set annually by the Faculty.
 In principle, students can register for up to 30 ECTS credit points per semester.
 Exceptions are only possible in consultation with the study advisor of the programme in question. - 2.
-Course unit registration for the first semester will be arranged by the Office for Student Affairs for new students who start their degree programmes on 1 September. - 3.
 Admission to course units is arranged according to predefined and published admission criteria and priority regulations.
 Students who are registered for the degree programme will be given priority for the compulsory course units in their Major.
 If a seminar course unit is oversubscribed, students will be admitted based on the order of registration, bearing in mind the entry requirements for the course unit, the phase the student is in and his/her study behaviour.

-Article 3.7 - Attendance requirement for seminars
+Article 3.6 - Attendance requirement for seminars

-- 1. A minimum attendance rate of 80% applies to seminar course units.
+- 1. An 80% attendance requirement applies to course units that include practical exercises (i.e. seminars).
 The exact conditions for successfully passing a seminar course unit are included in the syllabus for the course unit in question. - 2.
 In the event of absence of up to 20%, the lecturer may stipulate replacement assignments.
 Absence of more than 20% will result in the student being barred from further participation in the course unit and from the examination, and an N-A registration.
 Notification of absence from a seminar must always be supported by reasons.
 Any student who misses the first two seminars without reason will lose the right to participate. - 3.
 Students who satisfy the 80% attendance requirement but fail the examination or resit in principle need only retake the examination in the next academic year and do not have to satisfy the 80% attendance requirement again.
 However, if the material in the seminar course unit for the following year is significantly different, students must retake the course unit.
 Decisions in such cases are taken by the Board of Examiners.